cosmoinin/MGPT/README.md

 b) MGPT/CLPT/kfunctionsT.dat

-This file contains all the Q(k) and R(k) functions.
+kfunctionsT.dat file contains all the Q(k) and R(k) functions.
 It is the input of the code MGPT-qfunctions.

 Column    Function
 #1         k